Chapter last reviewed and updated in September 2023. The updates made are under:

 Ensure complete case information is entered into EpiSurv.

-Medical officers of health should immediately notify the Ministry of Health Communicable Diseases Team if there is any suspicion that the infection was acquired locally.
+Medical officers of health should immediately contact 0800GETMOH – CD option, if there is any suspicion that the infection was acquired locally.

 If the case may have acquired an arbovirus in New Zealand, the Ministry of Health Communicable Diseases Team will notify the appropriate staff in the Ministry for Primary Industries so that further investigation of a mosquito vector can be undertaken.